Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Conclusions

 \section{Conclusions}

 Testing the accuracy of estimated posteriors is a key element of parameter inference.
-While there exist well-establish methods to test posterior sampling techniques such as MCMC, it is difficult to test the accuracy of posterior estimated from alternative methods such as deep learning methods.
+While there exist well-establish convergence diagnostics for established sampling methods like MCMC, it is difficult to directly test the accuracy of posterior inferences, particularly those computed using deep learning methods.
 This is the case for both likelihood-based and simulation-based inference.
-In this paper, we introduced DRP coverage probabilities as a new technique to test the accuracy of estimated posteriors using posterior samples alone, when explicit posterior evaluations are not available.
-We have shown that this test is sufficient to prove that the inference is optimal, while other similar tests were necessary but not sufficient.
+In this paper, we introduced TARP coverage probabilities as a new technique to test the accuracy of estimated posteriors using posterior samples alone, when explicit posterior evaluations are not available.
+While our focus is testing posterior estimators based on generative machine learning models, our method could equally well be used to test the correctness of MCMC samples, although potentially at a great computational cost.

+We have shown that this test is sufficient to prove that the inference is accurate, while other similar tests were necessary but not sufficient.
+We also tested the impact of the choice of $\hat{p}(\theta_r | x)$ and the distance metric used by the TARP method and found that they do not significantly affect our results.
+The exception to this is the case where the posterior estimator is equal to the prior, in which case TARP only works if $\hat{p}(\theta_r | x)$ has some dependency on $x$.
+It is left up to the user of the method to determine whether this is a risk.

-We applied our test successfully to a variety of inference problems, in particular in cases where alternative methods fail, and shown that it scales well to high-dimensional posteriors.
-Therefore, we propose DRP coverage probabilities as a tool to test the accuracy of future posterior inference analyses from generative models.
+We applied our test successfully to a variety of inference problems, in particular in cases where alternative methods fail, and showed that it scales well to high-dimensional posteriors.
+Therefore, we propose TARP coverage probabilities as a tool to test the accuracy of future posterior inference analyses from generative models.